LauzHack/llms-api-hackathon/README.md

 | **TOTAL**                                            | **30**           |

 Final submission deadline: Sunday midnight.
-Submitting the link to your github repository.
+Submitting the link to your GitHub repository.
 The ReadMe of your repo needs:
-	1) a short description of your idea and approach
+1) A short description of your idea and approach
-	2) a link to the final model weights of your trained model
+2) A link to the final model weights of your trained model
-	3) the training script and config so we can reproduce your training (must be easy to run on EPFL cluster) we will verify submissions and run to check reproducibility
+3) The training script and config so we can reproduce your training (must be easy to run on EPFL cluster).
+We will verify submissions and run to check reproducibility.

 ## 9. Jury